Sony A5000 vs A6500

 |Sony A3000||Y||stereo||mono||-||-||mini||2.0||-||-||-||Sony A3000|

 |Sony RX100 II||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The A5000 does not feature such a mic input.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the A5000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the A5000 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A5000 was replaced by the Sony A5100, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony A5000 better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.